microsoft/AdaptiveCards/specs/DesignDiscussions/TypeAheadSearch.md

 ## Requirements

+P0: Support the choices.data schema with SDK out of the box.

-P0: The input can dynamically fetch the list of choices from a remote backend as the user types
+P0: The input can dynamically fetch the list of choices from the host as the user types.

+P0: User experience when the dynamic choices are fetched from the host.

 P0: Hosts can specify 1 or more pre-determined datasets that get the first-chance to fulfill the request.
 (E.g., Microsoft Teams could query the Active Directory list of users by hooking into the graph.microsoft.com/users dataset).
 If the host hasn't registered a matching dataset, the request will be sent to the backend.

 P0: A static list of choices can be provided, and any dynamic ones will get appended to the end.

-P1: The input will support "isMultiSelect": true and "style": "filtered".
+P1: The input will support "isMultiSelect": true.

-P1: Search dynamically renders a list (which has custom UI for each element) with the search result.
+P1: Add support pagination of dynamic choices.

 ## Schema

-The below schema was discussed here and closed.
+The below schema was discussed [here](https://github.com/microsoft/AdaptiveCards/issues/3924) and closed.
 The same schema is currently in use by MS Teams clients.
 With this change we will support the below defined schema with SDK out of the box.

 Input.ChoiceSet
 | Property | Type | Required | Description